digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/swap-extension.rst

   :start-after: -- CREATE_FPML_SWAP_INSTRUMENT_BEGIN
   :end-before: -- CREATE_FPML_SWAP_INSTRUMENT_END

-Once the instrument is created, you can book a holding on it.
+Once this is done, you can create a holding on it.
 In this particular example trade, the notional is specified in the FpML instrument.
 This means that you would only book a unit holding (quantity=1.0) on the instrument.